In addition to short trips for conferences and seminars to Rome,

 Advanced Studies in Sustainable Development and the Role of Technology,

-and the Indian Institute of Science in Banglore (the Tata Institute).
+Indian Institute of Science in Banglore (the Tata Institute).
+We took the

-We took the students for three days to live in rural villages, to see
+students for three days to live in rural villages, to see the reality of

-participants to many people representing the major dimensions of
+introduce our participants to many people representing the major dimensions

 .